Pips Answer for Wednesday, November 5, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-11-05
+NYT Pips easy answer for 2025-11-05

-Answer for 2025-11-05
+Complete answer for 2025-11-05 (Easy)

 Solving today's Pips set felt like a classic Rodolfo Kurchan challenge, starting with a relatively breezy Easy puzzle and scaling up to a Hard one that really made me sweat.
 On the Easy level, my eyes went straight to the Sum 0 region.
 Since it only covered two cells, it was a total giveaway that the [0,0] domino belonged there.
 That left me with the Sum 12 region across three cells.
 I looked at the [4,4] and [2,4] dominoes and realized that if I placed the [4,4] in the middle and right spots of that sum, I just needed one more 4 for the left spot.
 The 4 from the [2,4] domino fit perfectly, leaving the 2 to hang out in the empty cell area.
 Moving to Medium, the big anchor was the Sum 12 region in the center.